 The list of Venetian painters and sculptures can be made long.
 Names as Giovanni Bellini (1430 – 1516), Tiziano (1488 – 1576), Tintoretto (1518 – 1594), Veronese (1528 – 1588), Tiepolo (1696 – 1770), and Canaletto (1697 – 1768) all had a very important impact on Art all over Europe for centuries to come.

 About the music…

-Venice even gave name to one of the most important trends and styles in the history of music… Scuola Veneziana, the Venetian school.
-These composers ended the renaissance and opened the doors to Baroque music and musicians like Bach and Händel who would follow in their footprints.
-The most famous composer of the Venetian school is maybe Claudio Monteverdi.
+Venice even gave a name to one of the most important trends and styles in the history of music… Scuola Veneziana, the Venetian school.
+These composers, of which the most famous is perhaps Claudio Monteverdi, ended the renaissance and opened the doors to Baroque music and musicians like Bach and Händel who would follow in their footprints.

 The History of Venice – The French Revolution

 In 1789 something new happened in Paris, France.
-The French got fed up with them not having anything to eat while the King, Luis XVI lived in wealth and abundance… And the French revolution changed the European map from one day to the other.
+The normal, French, average, guy got fed up with him not having anything to eat while the King, Luis XVI lived in wealth and abundance… And the French revolution changed the European map from one day to the other.